jillesvangurp/jsonj/README.md

 - BSON support is there as well based on bson4jackson.

 # Changelog
+- 2.40
+  - Proxy the new maybeGet* methods added in 2.34 to JsonDataObject as well.
 - 2.39
   - Align put behavior of JsonDataObject with that of JsonObject.
 You can now put any object instead of just primitives.
 Fixes a bug where putting another JsonDataObject resulted in the string serialization of the object being added as a primitive instead of the object.
 - 2.38